pipermerriam/ethereum-alarm-clock-docs/docs/scheduling.rst

         address alarm; // set by some other mechanism.

         function beginLottery() public {
+            ... // Do whatever setup needs to take place.

+            // Now we schedule the picking of the winner.

             bytes4 sig = bytes4(sha3("pickWinner()"));
             // `pickWinner()` takes no arguments so we send an empty sha3 hash. bytes32 dataHash = sha3();